-Bringing up a child has always been a challenge for any new parents, and I was glad to have my elder sister who has went ahead of me a few years earlier.
+Bringing up a child has always been a challenge for any new parents, and I was glad to have my elder sister who has gone ahead of me a few years earlier.
 She has always been ready to provide support and also wise advice whenever I sought her about raising Samuel.
 On one occasion, when Samuel was about 15 months old, I recalled her telling me how challenging it was for her to introduce the second language (Mandarin) to her two children.
 And she regretted not introducing the second language at an earlier age.

 She also shared that because of that, she is facing the consequences of it – her child’s childcare teacher feedback once that her child was not able to understand the instructions during the Mandarin classes and as a result of that, she was running around restlessly during her class and not paying attention.
 Thankfully her child managed to catch up since then and is now better and communicating Mandarin more effectively.
 It didn’t take long for panic to set in for me until a second encounter with another mom.

 When I met this mom, who is a friend of mine, and her daughter who is a year old on a normal weekend in church, I was surprised to find that she was communicating with her daughter in full fledge mandarin (their second language) even though my friend is from an English-speaking family.
-When asked further, she explained that her husband and her had decided that one would communicate with her in English and the other in Mandarin so as to prepare and equip her with skills to effectively understand and communicate both languages as she grows up.
-When I took a closer observation of the way her one year old daughter responses to the instructions in both languages (when both her parents were there), I was surprised to see that she could actually understand!
+When asked further, she explained that her husband and she had decided that one would communicate with her in English and the other in Mandarin so as to prepare and equip her with skills to effectively understand and communicate both languages as she grows up.
+When I took a closer observation of the way her one-year-old daughter responds to the instructions in both languages (when both her parents were there), I was surprised to see that she could actually understand!

 Okay, and so I panicked.
-Samuel could not understand instructions if I gave them in my second language (Mandarin) and he would stare at me as if I was babbling some strange things, and then walk away.
-I was fearful that he would struggle with learning of the second language, as Singapore’s education would require our children to master both languages.
-I started sourcing for ideas and started them in hope that he will pick Mandarin up in the most interesting and fun manner!
+Samuel could not understand instructions if I gave them in my second language (Mandarin) and he would stare at me as if I was babbling some strange things and then walk away.
+I was fearful that he would struggle with the learning of the second language, as Singapore’s education would require our children to master both languages.
+I started sourcing for ideas and started them in the hope that he will pick Mandarin up in the most interesting and fun manner!

-While I know that children will learn fastest at play and also, I wouldn’t want him to be fearful of learning Mandarin as I had been while learning the second language.
+While I know that children will learn the fastest at play and also, I wouldn’t want him to be fearful of learning Mandarin as I had been while learning the second language.

-“When a child feels like they’re being taught something, they can tune out and become disinterested very quickly,” says Karen Wu Audi, cofounder of the aha!
+“When a child feels like they’re being taught something, they can tune out and become disinterested very quickly,” says Karen Wu Audi, co-founder of the aha!
 Chinese language program.

 We can try weaving the learning naturally and make it fun at the same time for them!